 An abusive relationship is also a form of domestic violence in which a cycle of abuse followed by tensions, violence, and reconciliation is established after short intervals of time.
 The outcome and side effects of domestic violence are that victims suffer from various physical and mental disorders and disabilities leading to suicide.

-Gender equality ratio also plays a key role in domestic violence.
+The gender equality ratio also plays a key role in domestic violence.
 In countries like Pakistan and for that matter of GB women suffer from domestic violence more often than expected and mostly the cases are never reported.
-Because women are thought to believe that whatever their partner is doing should be accepted by her and that it is her fate and she has to keep up with her family and children.
+Because women are thought to believe that whatever their partner is doing should be accepted by her and that it is her fate and she has to keep up with their family and children.